flother/glasgow-cycle-hire/README.md

 ---

-In the spring of 2014 Glasgow City Council will be launching MACH — mass automated cycle hire — first with 150 bikes and 30 stations with expansion coming later in the year.
+In the spring of 2014 Glasgow City Council will be launching MACH — mass automated cycle hire — 150 bikes and 30 stations at first with expansion coming later in the year.
 The details have been lightly reported in the press but a more thorough report was presented to the city council on 10 October 2013.
 The [report is available on the city council's website] [rpt].

 The appendices to that report included a low-resolution map of locations where bikes will be available to hire, but exactly where they are to be